metricly/metricly-docs/content/api/api-webhooks.md

 The following example sends an external event to CloudWisdom to be ingested and accounted for.

 {{% notice tip %}}
 The Webhooks endpoint accepts any text you place in the body and uses that input as the event message in CloudWisdom.
-It is not necessary to include proper JSON formatting (unless you want your message to include brackets and attribute-value pairs).
+It is not necessary to include proper JSON formatting unless you want your message to include brackets and attribute-value pairs.
 {{% /notice %}}

 ```